ros2/ros2_documentation/Building-ROS-2-on-Linux-with-Eclipse-Oxygen.md

 ![eclipse-1](https://i.imgur.com/AtT6pWi.png)

 We now need a RTI license, which we get on their website.
-Refer to https://github.com/ros2/ros2/wiki/Linux-Development-Setup.
+Refer to [Linux Development Setup page](Linux-Development-Setup.md).
 The RTI license file will be directly send per email after sign-up.

 In the email is a link to the RTI software to download.
 We run the .run file after chmod +x
 ![eclipse-1](https://i.imgur.com/daIBmJA.png)